-I don’t know a lot about the history of my own people let alone the history of pre-Medieval, Uralic-speaking tribes of Central Europe, but I do know a country of serious partiers when I see them.
-And when a nation spends almost its entire GNP on a single soirée, you totally want to stay friends with them.
+I don't know a lot about the history of my own people let alone the history of pre-Medieval, Uralic-speaking tribes of Central Europe, but I do know a country of serious partiers when I see them.
+And when a city like Budapest Hungary spends almost its entire GNP on a single soirée, you totally want to stay friends with them.

 The decorations are still up from Budapest Hungary's last party.

 A hundred years ago or so, a bored Hungarian realized that the 1,000th anniversary of the Maygar's conquest over homelessness was coming up.
 Then someone suggested that a celebration was in order and everyone heartily agreed.